 During this contract, security measures will be in place at all court locations.
-The consultant, his or her officers, agents, servants and employees, if any, shall comply with all security measures in place at each courthouse location, including processing through metal detectors, background checks, and signing the vendor log book at each courthouse upon entry.
-It is the consultant's responsibility to inquire with the AOSC's Director of Security as to what security measures apply to the services to be provided under a contract awarded pursuant to this RFP and to advise his or her officers, agents, servants and employees, if any, accordingly.
+The awarded vendor, and its officers, agents, servants and employees, if any, shall comply with all security measures in place at each courthouse location, including processing through metal detectors, background checks, and signing the vendor log book at each courthouse upon entry.
+It is the awarded vendor's responsibility to inquire with the AOSC's Director of Security as to what security measures apply to the services to be provided under a contract awarded pursuant to this RFP and to advise its officers, agents, servants and employees, if any, accordingly.
 There will be no exceptions.

-Upon award the consultant shall provide the AOSC's Director of Security with complete, notarized BCI Authorization and Disclaimer forms (Appendix A) for him or herself and all of his or her officers, agents, servants and employees, if any, who may provide services pursuant to this RFP ("Personnel").
+Upon award, the awarded vendor shall provide the AOSC's Director of Security with complete, notarized BCI Authorization and Disclaimer forms (Appendix C) for itself and all of its officers, agents, servants and employees, if any, who may provide services pursuant to this RFP ("Personnel").
 The forms must be accompanied by copies of a valid driver's license and any other personal identifying information requested by the AOSC, such as date of birth and/or social security number.
-All Personnel must be cleared by the AOSC Security Personnel before performing any services under a contract awarded pursuant to this RFP.
+All Personnel must be cleared by the AOSC's Security Personnel before any services under a contract awarded pursuant to this RFP may be performed.
 Personnel who are not on the list shall not, under any circumstances, be sent to perform such services.
-It will be the responsibility of the consultant to immediately inform the AOSC's Director of Security of any personnel changes.
+It will be the responsibility of the awarded vendor to immediately inform the AOSC's Director of Security of any personnel changes.

-All Courthouse deliveries and/or removal of materials will be during the hours of 8:30 am and 4:30 pm Monday through Friday.
-If there is a need to deliver materials outside the designated times, these deliveries must be coordinated with the Facilities Operations & Security assigned project manager for this project.
+All Courthouse deliveries and/or removal of materials will be during the hours of 10:00 am and 2:00 pm, Monday through Friday.
+If there is a need to deliver materials outside the designated times, these deliveries must be coordinated with the project manager from the AOSC's Facilities Operations & Security assigned to this project.
 This individual will be named at time of award.
 Packages will be inspected upon delivery.

-3.0 Proposal Content and Organization
+4.0 Proposal Content and Organization